selego/convention/README.md

 ### Make your data model as simple as possible  ( as flat as possible )

-For example, a dev dont need to create a table for a feature like in password reset ( with token, expiration etc .. ).
+For example, a dev dont need to create a table/collection for a feature like in password reset ( with token, expiration etc .. ).
 We can simply create 2 properties in user : password_reset_expire password_reset_token